open-sauced/docs/docs/maintainers/understanding-repo-insights.md

   - "Guide to Understanding Data"
 ---

-Once your repositories are connected, it's time to understand the data provided in your page.
+Once your repositories are connected, it's time to understand the data provided on your page.
 Understanding this data is key to effectively managing your projects and contributors.

 ## Understanding Repository Insights Data